Trump, Who Never Admits Defeat, Mulls How to Keep Up Fight

 Most aides believed the president would take the weekend to decide on a plan, which will most certainly involve more legal action.
 But some aides believe the legal skirmishes are more about putting up the appearance of a fight than producing results.

 In a statement Friday, Trump suggested he would avail himself of every avenue under the law to challenge the election's result.
-Allies interpreted it as a begrudging acknowledgment of the likely outcome.
+But allies interpreted it as a begrudging acknowledgement of the likely outcome.

-“We will pursue this process through every aspect of the law to guarantee that the American people have confidence in our government,” Trump said in the statement.
+“We will pursue this process through every aspect of the law to guarantee that the American people have confidence in our government,” he said Trump said.
 “I will never give up fighting for you and our nation.”

-On Saturday, the White House released a terse statement saying the president “will accept the results of a free and fair election" and that the administration "is following all statutory requirements.”
+On Saturday, the White House added that the president “will accept the results of a free and fair election" and that the administration "is following all statutory requirements.”

 Still, there were concerns that Trump’s rhetoric would inflame tensions in a nation that was already bitterly divided before the election.
 Isolated scuffles were reported near tabulation centers in Philadelphia and Phoenix.

-Pro-Trump protesters — some of them openly carrying rifles and handguns — rallied outside tallying facilities in a few cities around the country Friday, responding to Trump’s groundless accusations that the Democrats were trying to steal the White House.
+Pro-Trump protesters — some of them openly carrying rifles and handguns — have rallied outside tallying facilities in several cities around the country, responding to Trump’s groundless accusations that the Democrats were trying to steal the White House.

 Trump’s campaign and the Republican National Committee have bombarded supporters with impassioned pleas for cash, raking in tens of millions of dollars since Tuesday, according to people familiar with the matter.
 Some of the money was earmarked to retire campaign debt, but the rest could be used to keep up an aggressive public campaign to continue to undermine faith in the election outcome.

-Note: This story has been corrected to reflect that President Donald Trump commuted Roger Stone's sentence, rather than pardoned Stone.